 Seventh, wait and watch.
 The water level will change up and down.
 When it moves up, it means higher atmospheric pressure.

-Eighth, How to make a barometer work: to calibrate, compare the movements in millimetres with the changes in reported barometric pressure.
+Eighth is really How to make a barometer work, calibrate: compare the movements in millimetres with the changes in reported barometric pressure.

-You can get actual pressure readings from your local weather reports.
+You can get actual pressure readings from your local weather reports or another barometer if you have one.
 Determine how many observed pressure units, either kiloPascals or hundredths of an inch of mercury each millimeter on the ruler represents.

 Make a barometer